-Accordingly, Metlang employees accrue paid vacation and/or sick time at a rate that is equal to or more generous than what is required under the New York City sick leave law (i.e., the law provides for accrual of one (1) hour of paid sick time for every thirty (30) hours worked).
+Accordingly, Metlang employees accrue V/PTO at a rate that is equal to or more generous than what is required under the New York City sick leave law (i.e., the law provides for accrual of one (1) hour of paid sick time for every thirty (30) hours worked).

-Metlang employees who work at least eighty (80) hours per year in New York City are entitled to use their accrued paid vacation time for vacation, personal reasons and for the sick time reasons specified in the law (and outlined above).
-However, New York City employees are not entitled to additional paid time off under the New York City law, on top of the paid vacation and/or sick time accrued under Company policy.
-Time taken for sick leave purposes under the law will count against the employee's paid vacation or sick time, as applicable.
+Metlang employees who work at least eighty (80) hours per year in New York City are entitled to use their accrued V/PTO for vacation, personal reasons and for the sick time reasons specified in the law (and outlined above).
+However, New York City employees are not entitled to additional paid time off under the New York City law, on top of the V/PTO accrued under Company policy.
+Time taken for sick leave purposes under the law will count against the employee's V/PTO, as applicable.